 The anatomy of bull and bear markets are usually significantly different from each other:

-Quantified strategies are trading signals that are 100% mechanical and without judgment from your side.
+Quantified trading strategies are trading signals that are 100% mechanical and without judgment from your side.
 We believe this can help a lot of aspiring traders because most traders fail due to a lack of a plan.

-Quantitative strategies are mechanical rules based on past data that help you eliminate behavioral mistakes, let you trade multiple strategies to reduce correlation, and force you to think in terms of probabilities.
+Quantitative trading strategies are mechanical rules based on past data that help you eliminate behavioral mistakes, let you trade multiple strategies to reduce correlation, and force you to think in terms of probabilities.
 These are important aspects of successful trading and help you find niches in the marketplace.